On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Discussion and Conclusions

-Thus, the results derived in the present Letter establish a previously unexplored mechanism in which Lorentz mapping of a Beltrami magnetic topology into the observer’s frame produces quasi-periodic oscillation (QPO)–like variability and associated changes in observable emission properties, including flux, polarization, and their temporal evolution.
+In this work, we show that a stationary, spatially extended magnetic field structure in a relativistic plasma flow can be revealed as an apparent temporal variability in the observer frame as a direct consequence of Lorentz transformations.
+In this context derived results establish a previously unexplored mechanism in which Lorentz mapping of a Beltrami fields into the observer’s frame gives rise to a quasi-periodic oscillation (QPO)–like variability and associated changes in observable emission properties, including flux, polarization, and their temporal evolution.
 This effect arises entirely from the spatial structure of the magnetic field and relativistic frame transformations, without any intrinsic dynamical evolution of the magnetic field or plasma, and therefore represents a fundamentally kinematic origin of variability in relativistic jets.

 The linear scaling of the observed frequency with the bulk Lorentz factor implies that this variability mechanism is strongly enhanced in super-relativistic jets.
-As a result, observed quasi-periodic variability and polarization modulation may provide a direct diagnostic of both the bulk Lorentz factor and the underlying magnetic topology, even in unresolved sources.
-This offers a new approach to probing jet dynamics and magnetic structure.
+As a result, observed quasi-periodic variability and polarization modulation may provide a direct diagnostic of both the bulk Lorentz factor and the underlying magnetic field structure, even in unresolved sources.

+{ Observational tests of the proposed mechanism may be possible through high-cadence multiwavelength monitoring of relativistic jets.
+In particular, coordinated flux and polarization measurements, including radio and optical polarimetry, VLBI observations of jet structure, and recent X-ray polarimetry missions such as IXPE, may provide direct probes of the predicted connection between variability timescales, polarization evolution, and the underlying magnetic topology.
+Detection of periodic flux modulation accompanied by systematic polarization-angle swings would provide a particularly distinctive signature of the relativistic magnetic-structure mapping proposed here.